-“Recently we have turned more upbeat on emerging markets as we believe we are at the start of a new relative upswing that could last for years.”
+“Recently we have turned more upbeat on emerging markets and have moved overweight in our portfolios, taking the money out of developed markets while staying neutral on global equities overall.
+We believe we are at the start of a new relative upswing that could last for years.”

 “In our Expected Returns five-year outlook last September, we forecast 4.0% annualized returns in developed markets, and 5.25% for emerging markets.
-We consider this long-term call to be quite timely from a tactical perspective today.”
+We consider this long-term call to be quite timely from a tactical perspective today.
+Buy now!”